icecube/icetray-public/docs/info/ssh_keys.rst

 if you have multiple keys generated from multiple devices.

 You will be prompted to enter the filename for your private key, the default is fine.
-You will also be prompted to enter a passphrase.
-DO NOT LEAVE THIS EMPTY.
+You will also be prompted to enter a passphrase. **DO NOT LEAVE THIS EMPTY**.
 Please enter a secure passphrase, something that will be hard for someone to guess.
 The output should look like this:

 ::

     Generating public/private ed25519 key pair.
-    Enter file in which to save the key (/home/kjm/.ssh/id_ed25519):
+    Enter file in which to save the key (/home/username/.ssh/id_ed25519):
     Enter passphrase (empty for no passphrase):
     Enter same passphrase again:
-    Your identification has been saved in /home/kjm/.ssh/id_ed25519 Your public key has been saved in /home/kjm/.ssh/id_ed25519.pub The key fingerprint is:
+    Your identification has been saved in /home/username/.ssh/id_ed25519 Your public key has been saved in /home/username/.ssh/id_ed25519.pub The key fingerprint is:
     SHA256:qgeTLaHoFn9xH5uyLu5IpI7rvV1SUtkjQZZSXrgPo9E username@LaptopName
     The key's randomart image is: